How-do-i-get-your-attention/promo.claims-or-was-it-claims.promo/README.md

 In C++ programs, `return 1;` within the `main` function or equivalent (like `wmain`) signifies that the program has encountered an error and is terminating.

+# Configuration Types in Visual Studio

+In Visual Studio, the **Configuration Type** setting in a project's property pages determines the type of output file your project creates.
+Here are the three key types:

+## 1. `.exe` (Application)
+This creates an executable file.
+An `.exe` file contains a program that can run directly when clicked.
+This is the default setting for most project types.

+## 2. `.dll` (Dynamic-Link Library)
+This creates a Dynamic-Link Library, which is a binary file containing code and data that multiple programs can use simultaneously.
+DLLs promote code reuse and efficient memory usage by allowing multiple applications to access the contents of a single file.

+## 3. `.lib` (Static Library)
+This creates a static library.
+Static libraries are essentially collections of object files that are linked into an application during the linking phase of compilation, and they exist as a single, standalone file.

+# How to find Configuration Type in Visual Studio

+1. Open your project in Visual Studio.
+2. In **Solution Explorer**, right-click on your project, then click **Properties**.
+3. In the **Properties** window, expand the **Configuration Properties** list.
+4. Click on **General**.
+5. The first setting is **Configuration Type** where you can choose between `.exe`, `.dll`, and `.lib`.